Russian Support Of Donald Trump For President Began In 2012, Trump Already Knew He Would Run, Reports Say

 According to the indictments handed down by Russia investigation Special Counsel Robert Mueller on Friday — naming 13 Russians as part of an illegal Russian social media operation to secretly support Donald Trump in the 2016 presidential election — the Russian operation began “in or around 2014.”

-On Saturday, Trump seized on that fact in a Tweet responding to the indictments.
+On Saturday, Trump seized on that fact in a tweet responding to the indictments.

 “Funny how the Fake News Media doesn’t want to say that the Russian group was formed in 2014, long before my run for President,” Trump said on his Twitter account.
 “Maybe they knew I was going to run even though I didn’t know!”

 But Trump’s claim that he “didn’t know” he was going to run for president in 2014 appears to be contradicted by a series of facts, some of them widely reported in the media.
-Additionally, his Kremlin-connected Russian supporters appeared to know that he would run, and plotted how to covertly support him as early as 2012, according to a top Kremlin-linked propagandist who actually posted about the plot on his Facebook account in November of 2016, as The Inquisitr reported late last year.
+Additionally, his Kremlin-connected Russian supporters appeared to know that he would run, and plotted how to covertly support him as early as 2012, according to a top Kremlin-linked propagandist who actually posted about the plot on his Facebook account in November of 2016, as the Inquisitr reported late last year.

 Trump’s assertion the he “didn’t know” he would run for president, appears to be contradicted by the fact that he applied to trademark what became his campaign slogan, “Make America Great Again,” in November of 2012 — just six days after Barack Obama defeated Mitt Romney in that year’s presidential election.